Skip to main content

 Key Difference Analysis:

 • Behavior: Swift’s switch must handle all possibilities.
-This is particularly useful for Enums; when a new member is added to an Enum, the compiler forces you to update the switch code, reducing bugs.
+This is particularly useful for Enums; when a member is added to an Enum, the compiler forces you to update the switch code, reducing bugs.

-• Compound Cases: Swift supports case "a", "b":; C# traditionally stacks case labels, though modern pattern matching also supports or logic.
+• Compound Cases: Swift supports syntax like case "a", "b":; C# traditionally uses stacked case labels, though modern pattern matching also supports or logic.

 Control Transfer Statements